ammarqureshi10/SolidityInterviewTest/README.md

 # Cool Cats Solidity Test

-1. Why you used ERC1155SupplyCC ?
+# ERC1155SupplyCC
+Why was this file used and not used directly from the OpenZeppling library?

 My Opinion: The main reason would be that you want a function that get supply of each `id` purely rather than puting `account`